 - the owner is a Danish citizen or company and is domiciled in Denmark or in a state in which the owner, because of his or her nationality, is not allowed to be registered as an owner of an aircraft;

 - the owner is an EU or EEA citizen or company; or

 - the owner is domiciled in Denmark and the aircraft is based in Denmark.

-Further, aircraft must be in possession of a certificate proving its airworthiness to be registered.
+Further, aircraft must be in possession of a certificate proving their airworthiness to be registered.
 These certificates are issued by the Danish Transport Authority.

-When the aircraft is registered with the Transport Authority it will be considered to be of Danish nationality.
+When an aircraft is registered with the Transport Authority it will be considered to be of Danish nationality.